 - Care for chronic conditions, such as diabetes, asthma and heart disease

 - Mental and behavioral health care

 What is the patient-physician relationship?

 Family physicians help you stay healthy with an individualized plan of care.
 Family physicians know the key to maintaining long-term good health is the patient-physician relationship.
 To develop your personal treatment plan, your family physician will ask questions about your family health history and lifestyle to determine your health risk factors.

 Research shows that people who have an ongoing relationship with a primary care physician have better overall health outcomes, lower death rates and lower total costs of care.

 How do family physicians stay on the cutting edge of medicine?

 Family physicians adhere to the highest standards of medical care.
 The American Board of Family Medicine requires recertification by examination every six years.
-To maintain board certification, family physicians also are required to complete a minimum of 150 hours of continuing medical education every three years.
+To maintain board certification, family physicians also are required to complete a minimum of 150 hours of continuing medical education every seven to ten years.
 In addition, family physicians have the support of a national medical association, the American Academy of Family Physicians (AAFP).
 The AAFP provides high-quality learning opportunities for family physicians, as well as patient education materials and practice management support.